susi0424/hashTable/README.md

 #### Highlights ####
   - Always __add new node at the head of LinkedList__, so the insert function takes only O(1) time complexity, and no need to traverse the LinkedList.
   - Using __Standard Deviation to evaluate the distribution of LinkedLists__.
-In most cases, the length of LinkedLists are between 1 and 3.
+In most cases, the lengths of LinkedLists are between 0 and 3.
   - __Rehash the hash table dynamically based on Load Factor__, (trigger rehash by any Insert or Delete causing Load Factor larger than 0.75 or smaller than 0.25).
 The Rehash function is also object-oriented.
 ----
 #### Hash Function ####